fortrabbit/help/docs/craft-3-setup.md

 ## Database setup

-TLDR: **No need to configure the MySQL database connection for fortrabbit, it should already be set.** On fortrabbit the [environment variables](/env-vars) are getting seeded from the ones set in the Dashboard (not from the .env file).
-When you have chosen Craft in the [Software Preset](/app#toc-software-preset) while have creating the App, all ENV vars at fortrabbit are already pre-populated.
+TLDR: **No need to configure the MySQL database connection for fortrabbit, it should already be set.** On fortrabbit the [environment variables](/env-vars) are seeded from the ones set in the Dashboard (not from the .env file).
+If you chose Craft in the [Software Preset](/app#toc-software-preset) when creating the App, all ENV vars at fortrabbit will already be pre-populated.
 If not, see [here](craft-3-tune#toc-manually-set-env-vars).

 ## Configuration settings